 Patagonia and Hellmann’s occupy opposite ends of the purpose spectrum.
 One makes an essential product that we all need in a way that’s making a positive impact on the planet.
 And the other is a mayonnaise.

 Like our client HBI Sustains, Patagonia has the permission to put purpose at their core because their target audience understands the need for it — and will appreciate it.
 They’ll welcome the opportunity to buy clothing and support a brand that does more to help the world we all have to share.

-Hellmann’s, as a mayonnaise brand, doesn’t have that permission.
+Hellmann’s, as a mayonnaise brand, doesn’t have the permission for purpose-driven marketing.
 Its target audience doesn’t want to save the world, it wants something to put on their chips.